yamaimo/WorkStealing/README.md

 so the stack size of the worker thread may be too small.
 In such case, make the stack size or the number of workers large.

+### work_stealing_merge_sort

+A merge sort using a thread pool where each worker has its own task deque.
+When forking a task, the task is pushed into the bottom of the worker's deque.
+Any idle worker thread, which has no task or waits for other task, fetches a task from the bottom of the worker's deque.
+If the worker's deque is empty, the worker will steal a task from the top of other worker's deque.

+Current merge sort implementation uses recursive calls, so the stack size of the worker thread may be too small.
+In such case, make the stack size or the number of workers large.

 ### make_data.rb

 A Ruby script to create input data.